dotalim0204/mobile_price_analysis/README.md

 ![image](https://user-images.githubusercontent.com/50509341/163121347-e1b45718-4e46-417e-8f01-5ed60a8bf1eb.png)

 ## Problem Definition

-- How to predict mobile price using given features?
-- Which model would be the best to solve this problem?
+How to predict mobile price using given features?
+And most importantly, which model would be the best to solve this problem?

 ## About